Ehsaan08-ai/market-data-pipeline/README.md

 📁 Project Structure

-- harvester.py: The automation script that scrapes data and pushes to MySQL.
+- index.py: The automation script that scrapes data and pushes to MySQL.
--analysis_dashboard.ipynb: Jupyter Notebook for data extraction and visualization.
+- market_tracker.ipynb: Jupyter Notebook for data extraction and visualization.
 - requirements.txt: List of necessary Python libraries.

 🌟 Key Features